jtquach1/mbta_bus_ridership_trends/README.md

 # MBTA Bus Ridership Trends
 ## Overview
 This repo illustrates the work I have done in the MATH 345, "Probability and Statistics I", final group project from Fall 2019.
 The figures were created in R, specifically using the tidyverse package.
 The datasets used were from [MBTA Back on Track](https://mbtabackontrack.com/performance/#/download), gathered on December 2.
+In particular, this work uses the following data: Bus Route Direction Composite Day, Bus Route Trip Stop Composite Day, and Bus Stop Composite Day.

 ## Research question
 ### What are the bus ridership trends?